me3zaAKAgoat/42cursus/README.md

   - Static defined local variables do not lose their value between function calls.
 In other words they are global variables, but scoped to the local function they are defined in.
   - Static global variables and static functions are not visible outside of the C file they are defined in.

+---

 ## **Miscellaneous**

 - **lvalue** (comes from left hand side of assignment) is something that can be assigned to. **rvalue** (comes from right hand side of assignment) is something that can be assigned.
 - Include guards only prevent a header file from being included multiple times in the same source file. but they will not protect from a header file showing up in multiple source files.
-- **size_t** is a unsigned type that is the result of sizeof() operator, it is also the maximum size any c object can hold.
+- **size_t** is a unsigned type that is the result of sizeof() operator, it is also the maximum size any C object can hold.
   - **SIZE_MAX** is a macro defined in stddef.h that represents the maximum value of size_t.
 - Implicit type conversion in C happens automatically when a value is copied to its compatible data type.
 - **malloc**'s arguments: